ayush-2909/CloudLabs-demo/VscodeWithFargate.md

 ### Step 1: Open Environment Details

-- After the lab is provisioned, go to the Environment page.
+- After the environment is provisioned, go to the Environment page.
 You will find:

     - VS Code URL(1)